futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 Graphs are a fundamental data structure in computer science because *a lot* of problems can be modelled with them.
-Plenty of literature available on graphs and graph algorithms i.e. graph traversal, shortest path between two vertices, minimum spanning trees etc. Plenty of literature when we consider imperative programming languages that is, but when we consider functional programming languages the scenario changes dramatically for the worst.
+Plenty of literature available on graphs and graph algorithms (graph traversal, shortest path between two vertices, minimum spanning trees etc.).
+Plenty of literature when we consider imperative programming languages that is, but when we consider functional programming languages the scenario changes dramatically for the worst.
 So let's start a journey to try to answer the following question:
 "How should I implement a graph algorithm in a functional programming language?".